27 Cruise Boarding Mistakes Travelers Tend To Make

 Realistic editorial photo of cruise evening outfit, show schedule, and dinner menu on a cabin bed with suitcase half unp

-The first night is tempting because everything is new.
-A big dinner, show, late activity, and unpacking session can feel like the proper way to start.
+There is a temptation to pack in the first night since everything is new.
+A show, a late activity, a big dinner and the business of unpacking seem like the right way to begin.

 1. Forgetting the Trip Has Already Started